In-Service Training Course Descriptions

 2 credits

-This is a DCJS certified 24-hour course.
-This Breath Analysis Operator Course certifies law enforcement personnel in the operation of the Datamaster and new Datamaster, DMT Infrared Breath Test instrument only.
-The program presents information on the effects of alcohol on the human body, operational procedures, Vehicle and Traffic Law pertaining to DWI enforcement, and pertinent case law.
-Students must pass both a written test and an instrument proficiency examination in order to be certified.
-SWORN LAW ENFORCEMENT PERSONNEL ONLY.
+This is a MPTC approved and DCJS certified 24-hour course that trains and certifies law enforcement personnel in the operation of the DataMaster DMT Infrared Breath Test instrument.
+The program presents information on the effects of alcohol on the human body, operational procedures, NYS Vehicle and Traffic Law and case law pertaining to alcohol impairment and enforcement.
+Instructional areas include the metric system, alcohol properties and production, breath alcohol testing and Henry’s Law, Infrared and fuel cell theory, infrared instrument internal operation, reference standard, securing a proper sample, NYS operational procedures, DataMaster DMT maintenance and setup, and testimony and legal considerations.
+Course participants must pass both a written test and an instrument proficiency examination in order to receive certification.

 Breath Analysis Operator Recertification